RAWWiberg/isoseq_explorations/README.md

 ![screencap4][screencap4]

+Here I have the first 60 bases of each of the first 34 reads of one sample.
+I have highlighted the regions that correspond to one of the several primer sequences above (delimited with a '#') and at the end of the line I write which primer seems to be the best match.
 This example clearly shows that there are two common sequences at 5' and 3' ends of transcripts.
 These correspond to the sequences labelled "NEB_5p" and "3p IsoSeq Express Primer" above.
 See the files in the /data/ folder for full results from two separate isoseq samples.

 Now we can use these sequences that we have identified and re-run the lima step to see if the results improve
+####Table 2
 ![screencap5][screencap5]

-This figure shows the same columns as in the tests above as well as the primer removal steps using the primers that we empirically discovered from eyeballing the first 34 reads in the samples.
+This figure shows the same columns as in table 1 above as well as the primer removal steps using the primers that we empirically discovered from eyeballing the first 34 reads in the samples.
 The take home message from this is: a) We can see that there is the same number of input CCS reads (first row), and ii) The number of reads that pass all threshholds (second row) is highest for the test using the empirically identified primer sequences (last column).

 See the .xlsx file in the /data/ folder for full results, including ones from a second sample of isoseq data.
 The same conclusions apply there.